An Empirical Look at Software Patents

 Federal Reserve Bank of Philadelphia

-U.S. legal changes have made it easier to obtain patents on inventions that use software.
-Software patents have grown rapidly and now comprise 15 percent of all patents.
-They are acquired primarily by large manufacturing firms in industries known for strategic patenting; only 5 percent belong to software publishers.
+Software patents have grown rapidly in number and now comprise 15% of all patents.
+They are acquired primarily by large manufacturing firms in industries known for strategic patenting; only 5% belong to software publishers.
 The very large increase in software patent propensity over time is not adequately explained by changes in R&D investments, employment of computer programmers, or productivity growth.
-The residual increase in patent propensity is consistent with a sizeable rise in the cost effectiveness of software patents during the 1990s.
-We find evidence that software patents substitute for R&D at the firm level; they are associated with lower R&D intensity.
-This result occurs primarily in industries known for strategic patenting and is difficult to reconcile with the traditional incentive theory of patents.
+The residual increase in software patent propensity is consistent with a sizeable increase in the cost effectiveness of software patents during the 1990s, perhaps arising from changes in the application of patent law to computer software.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.